Home > Schools

 4. Shoe4Africa Sally Kipyego Primary School 2014 (Kaptiony, Elgeyo-Marakwet) (SITESally traveled to the United States to study nursing.
 She wanted to help Healthcare and as a student in Texas would call Toby asking, “How can I get involved, how can I help?”
 Shortly after we committed to building a school for Sally at the remote area where she was born, she won an Olympic medal!
 Today she’s an American citizen showing the kids what opportunities arise through education, sports scholarships and hard work.

-5. Shoe4Africa Mary Keitany Secondary School 2018 (Torokwonin, Baringo County) (SITE next to Torokwonin Primary, not yet on google maps).
+5. Shoe4Africa Mary Keitany Secondary School 2018.
 Mary, who didn’t put on a pair of shoes til she was 14, ran her first senior race at a Shoe4Africa development event.
 She finished position #21; one place from winning $100 ( a substantial sum for her at the at time).
 She wasn’t disappointed, she was motivated.
 She knew, if she went home and trained harder, she could make a living from running.
 Mary discovered a career.
 This was the last race of Mary’s long career where she did not earn prize money.
 She retired in 2019 a three times London Marathon Winner, four times New York Marathon Winner, and the reigning World record holder in the Women’s Marathon.
+See on Gogle Maps.

 Shoe4Africa classrooms at Kibugat Primary School 2013 (Kibugat, Nandi County).
 We visited this area and found classrooms constructed of wood, set in a mud foundation that looked likely to fall in heavy rains.
 Inside the classroom we feared the walls would fall.
 At once we committed to building two classrooms for this school.